-We are committed to feeding scholars a balanced healthy diet that helps them succeed in their schoolwork and stay in good health.
+We are committed to feeding scholars a balanced diet that helps them succeed in their schoolwork and stay healthy.
 We are also committed to teaching our community to eat healthfully.
-Please note that scholars may not bring outside food or beverages in our school buildings.
-Scholars are only exempt from our food policy if there is a medical reason why they cannot eat the food provided by Promise Academy.
+Please note that scholars may not bring outside food or beverages into our school buildings.
+Scholars are only exempt from our food policy if there is a medical reason why they cannot eat the food provided by HCZ Promise Academy.
 In this instance, appropriate documentation from a physician must be provided, which is subject to be verified by your child's school with the medical office that produced it.
-Additionally, if your child has allergies, that information will be listed with our school-based health centers in order to keep your child safe.
+Once approved by the principal of your child's school, any food brought in by your scholar due to a medical accommodation must adhere to healthy eating standards.
+Additionally, if your child has allergies, that information will be listed with our school-based health centers to keep your child safe.

-If your scholar is finding difficulty adjusting to meals provided by Promise Academy, please contact your child's principal so that a meeting with our Chef or his team can be arranged.
+If your scholar is having difficulty adjusting to meals provided by HCZ Promise Academy, please contact your child's principal to arrange a meeting with our Director of Food Services.
 Scholars are not allowed to have individual birthday parties at school.
-Principals may choose to have celebrations periodically and will determine the types of food that will be permitted.
+However, principals may choose to have celebrations periodically and will determine the types of food that will be permitted.